Medium

 About this work

-Moody’s pub is one of Russell Drysdale’s most celebrated paintings and among the most frequently reproduced images of twentieth-century Australian art.
-Based on the Royal Hotel on the Hume Highway at Seymour, the painting evokes Drysdale’s particular sense of humour in its observation of events from everyday life.
-A group of laconic country men are shown standing with hands on hips or dangling at their sides.
-As one of Drysdale’s earliest paintings of a street in an outback town, and the first painting by the artist acquired by the National Gallery of Victoria, Moody’s pub rapidly achieved iconic status.
+One of Russell Drysdale’s most celebrated paintings, Moody’s pub is among the most frequently reproduced images in twentieth-century Australian art.
+Based on the Royal Hotel on the Hume Highway at Seymour, the painting reflects Drysdale’s particular sense of humour in its observation of everyday life.
+As one of Drysdale’s earliest paintings of an outback town street – and the first of his paintings acquired by the National Gallery of Victoria – Moody’s pub quickly achieved iconic status.

 Place/s of Execution